edgeboyo/NetworksNotes/README.md

 # Computer Networks Notes

+### Note

+Keep in mind this was Kirk talking about these section from his PoV, with a little bit of my bias sprinkled in.
+The other sections might play out a little differently than he mentioned, but I'd still take some notes from it and read up [previous year's papers](https://pastexampapers.soton.ac.uk/) as well.

 ## General Info
 * Don't get Kirk started on Adobe Licensing schemes (they make him very mad)
 * No need to answer all questions.
-Kirk said this year is one question to answer per section (each section written by one module lead) but he wasn't 100 (look at front page)
+Kirk said this year is you pick one question from two to answer per section (each section written by one module lead) but he wasn't 100% (look at front page when you start the exam)
 * Very open ended questions for most of the sections
 * Reminder that there was a speaker [Tim Chown](https://www.jisc.ac.uk/staff/tim-chown) on the 28th of April and they alluded to that being examinable.
 Might be worth looking up his previous/current works.
 * Give yourself enough time to answer all the questions.
 This is mostly about *correct* volume so it might be worth it to answer more on a specific question you know more on than try to trim and perfect an answer for 30 minutes.